canonical/charmed-kubeflow-chisme/src/charmed_kubeflow_chisme/testing/README.md

 ## `assert_metrics_endpoint`

 Helper function to test metrics endpoints are defined in relation data bag and to verify that endpoint are defined in current defined targets, via Grafana agent API [1].
+This function is using provides side of relation to get such data.

 Example usage:
 ```python